Macrometacorp/docs/docs/cep/query-guide/group-by.md

 ---
 sidebar_position: 80
-title: Group By
+title: GROUP BY
 ---

-_Group by_ provides a way of grouping events based on one or more specified attributes to perform aggregate operations.
+`GROUP BY` provides a way of grouping events based on one or more specified attributes to perform aggregate operations.

 ## Purpose

-Group by allows users to aggregate values of multiple events based on the given group-by fields.
+`GROUP BY` allows users to aggregate values of multiple events based on the given group-by fields.

 ## Syntax